horpia/srv-tree/README.md

 What this tool provides:

 - your infrastructure as simple-structured [xml](/public/data);
-- three type of nodes: Data Center, Server, Virtual Machine, Service;
+- four node types: Data Center, Server, Virtual Machine, Service;
 - optional global (WAN) and local (LAN) domain/ip of tree nodes;
 - optional description and configuration (cpu, ram, os, port etc) for nodes;
 - predefined icons for most popular services like MySQL, Nginx, Redis and so on;